danielkunin/Regularized-Linear-Autoencoders/README.md

 eigenvalues = np.sqrt(lamb / (1 - s**2))
 ```

 This may be accelerated on frameworks like TensorFlow using a host of math, hardware, sampling, and deep learning tricks, leveraging our topological and geometric understanding of the loss landscape.
 For example, one can alternate between **exact** convex minimization with respect to `W1` fixing `W2` and then with respect to `W2` fixing `W1`.
+Or one can **synchronize** `W1` and `W2` to be transposes at initialization.
 Or one can constrain, or tie, `W2 = W1.T` *a priori* (see Appendix A):

 ```python
 XXt = X @ X.T